sstsimulator/sst-macro/docs/manual/manual.md

 We have already discussed basic indexing and allocation as well as routing.
 More complicated allocation schemes with greater fine-grained control can be used such as the coordinate allocation scheme (see hypercube below for examples) and the node ID allocation scheme (see fat tree below for examples).
-More complicated Valiant and UGAL routing schemes are shown below for hypercube and dragonfly, but apply equally well to torus.
+More complicated Valiant and UGAL routing schemes are shown below for hypercube and Cascade, but apply equally well to torus.

 For torus we illustrate here the Cartesian allocation for generating regular Cartesian subsets.